11 Best Cat Foods for Bengals – 2023 Reviews & Top Picks

 This food is on the pricier side, though.
 Thankfully, there is a smaller bag that is more reasonably priced if you want to try this food out before investing in a larger bag.

-9. Fussie Cat Salmon Recipe Grain-Free Dry Cat Food
+10. Fussie Cat Salmon Grain-Free Dry Cat Food

 Salmon, salmon meal, and peas are the first ingredients in Fussie Cat Salmon Recipe Grain-Free Dry Cat Food.
 Salmon adds to the protein content while also providing vitamin B12 and omega fatty acids, which are important for shiny coats.
 A real meat source is always the first ingredient in Fussie Cat recipes, to make sure your cat is getting their carnivorous needs met.
 This formula is grain-free, so cats with sensitive stomachs might find it easy to digest.
 Picky cats have been reported to enthusiastically eat this food.
 There are also reports of this food having a pleasant smell compared to some other dry cat foods.

-10. Merrick Purrfect Bistro Grain-Free Real Chicken & Sweet Potato Recipe Dry Cat Food
+11. Merrick Purrfect Bistro Chicken & Sweet Potato Dry Cat Food

 Deboned chicken is the first ingredient in Merrick Purrfect Bistro Grain-Free Real Chicken & Sweet Potato Recipe Dry Cat Food.
 This, along with turkey, makes up the animal protein in the recipe, so your Bengal is getting what they need for healthy muscles and abundant energy.
 We like that it includes antioxidants and omega fatty acids.
 Ingredients for easy digestion are added, but if your cat has poultry sensitivities, this is not the food for them.
 There is no corn, wheat, or soy in this food, leading to fewer food allergy reactions.
 This food is ideal for all cat breeds but is packed with everything that a Bengal needs to be healthy and strong.